 The Suburban Residential designation is intended for lots suitable for a suburban residential lifestyle.
 This designation provides for both rural residences and agriculture and intends to ensure that suburban areas remain semi-rural and agricultural over the long term.
-In addition to one single family dwelling, an accessory dwelling unit is permitted on Lot 1, District Lot 34, Oyster District, Plan 8053 - PID 005-636-477 in the Suburban Residential Designation, provided that: The subject parcel is connected to a community water system; and, b.
-The strata conversion or subdivision of the accessory dwelling unit will not be permitted

-In all Residential designations in the area G plan, the following objectives and policies are applicable.
+In all Residential designations in the area G plan, the following objectives and policies are applicable: